ShubhamSharma3901/dns-server/README.md

 - **Redis Cloud integration** for ultra-fast DNS caching
 - **Production-ready Docker setup**

-> **Why is this impressive?**
->
-> - Deep protocol-level understanding (not just using libraries)
-> - Handles all core DNS packet structures and edge cases
-> - Extensible for advanced DNS features and new RFCs
-> - Clean, modular, and well-documented codebase
+This project is built with protocol-level implementation, robust handling of DNS edge cases, and a modular, extensible codebase suitable for advanced DNS features and future RFCs.

 ---